Menu:

 However, by expanding our understanding the training takes on a deeper understanding.
 When we call upon a command of expression, the footwork must be solid and lively enough to carry out the command.
 Learning the hands often seems much simplier than learning the body and feet.

-Posted in Tai Chi
+Categories Posted in Style: Tai Chi